ethereum/ethereum-org-website/src/content/about/product-designer/index.md

 ## About you

 - **You're an ambitious product designer.** You're interested in owning the full design lifecycle of our web products.
 You're able to take rough concepts and ideas and turn them into simple, easy-to-follow flows and mocks, and take product specifications and turn them into production-ready screens.
 You are growth-minded and enjoy some amount of ambiguity, autonomy, and freedom to experiment in a fast-paced environment.
 You care about design principles and design systems and have a vision of how to iterate towards excellence.
 - **You're a strong collaborator.** You have excellent attention to detail and organizational skills.
-You're an effective communicator, with the ability to articulate your ideas, present your work, and adapt to feedback or engineering constraints.
+You're an effective communicator with the ability to articulate your ideas, present your work, and adapt to feedback or engineering constraints.
 You may not know how to code, but you know how to create designs with consideration for ease of implementation and maintainability in the code.
 You're comfortable collaborating with a cross-functional team in a remote environment to achieve consensus on design directions.
 - **You’re a user advocate.** You craft UX solutions that meet critical objectives and inspire the team to push the status quo.
 You can moderate research sessions to test your ideas and back your product thinking with qualitative and quantitative data.
 - **You're fascinated by Ethereum...** the community as much as the technology.
 You're enthusiastic about open source and design in public.
-You're a self-starter with a curiosity to learn about the fast-changing and exciting industry which is crypto.
+You're a self-starter with a curiosity to learn about the fast-changing and exciting crypto industry.
 You care deeply about bringing this technology mainstream and improving the onboarding experience for a diverse range of Ethereum users.

 ## Core responsibilities